TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 ### Logging in

-Now we have the ability to put users in our database, let's allow them to log in to see a special greeting instead of the generic "Hello world!".
+Now that we have the ability to put users in our database, let's allow them to log in to see a special greeting instead of the generic "Hello world!".
 We will need the following steps to occur:

 1. Check if the submitted username and password match a user in our users table in our database.
 1. If no match is found, end the request there, rejecting the login.
 Otherwise, serialize the user's ID to a new session.
 1. Set a cookie with that session's ID.
 1. Respond to the request with the cookie.

 We'll need to start with the login logic itself, so let's create login routes.
-Remember we're doing everything together for demonstration purposes only; organise and extract code as you see fit.
+Remember we're doing everything together for demonstration purposes only; organize and extract code as you see fit.

 ```javascript
 app.get("/login", (req, res) => {